Missoula Drinking Water Quality

 Missoula tap water has some quality concerns but remains within acceptable limits.

-- •Consider testing your water at home and using a certified water filter for added safety.
+→ Consider testing your water at home and using a certified water filter until violations are resolved.

 The data below shows test results from 65 water utilities serving 78K people in the Missoula area.
-Water quality testing is conducted regularly and reported to the EPA.

 How Hard is Missoula Water?